RunhangShu/Myweb/content/post/Microbiome affects host energy and oogenesis via Mitochondrial.md

 9. Finally, they found the links between their hypothesis of *Acetobacter*-mediated mitochondrial function with another independent study that showed *Acetobacter*-mediated *Aldh* expression (Elgart et al., 2016).

 ### Closing Remarks
 I assume this lab does not specialize in bacterial genomics.
-Otherwise, they should address the key question that has not been considered in this study: Does *Acetobacter spp* directly encode RbF, if so, which gene?
-However, they used a very smart way to skip deal with bacterium genome by using RbF supplementation.
+Otherwise, they should address the key question that has not been considered in this study: Does *Acetobacter spp* express genes such as *ribF* that encodes FMN and FAD in the flavin biosynthesis?
+However, they used a very smart way to skip dealing with bacterium genomics by using RbF supplementation.
 This is my only criticism about this nice paper.